 Your screening results will be color coded and easy to read so you can see what measurements are normal, borderline, or abnormal.
 In addition to the numbers, you will also see a section on each condition for which we screened and what it means for you.

-Your results package will be specific to you and should be shared with your primary care physician.
-If we see something which we feel should be addressed soon by your doctor, we will let you know at the time of the screening.
+Your screening test results package will be specific to you and should be shared with your primary care physician.
+If we see something which we feel should be addressed urgently by your doctor, we will let you know at the time of the screening.

-- All screenings are reviewed by one of our board-certified physicians, with the exception of the 6 for Life assessment, which is run through a clinically based predictive program.
+Most screenings require review by one of our board-certified physicians, with the exception of the 6 for Life assessment, which is run through a clinically based predictive program.

 See more frequently asked questions.

 Or send us an email and we’ll get back to you shortly.